Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 Final Thoughts – Verdict (Worth Buying?)

 It’s the same trimmer as the Manscaped Lawn Mower 3.0 Plus with the additional travel case, travel lock, inductive wireless charging compatibility, and quick charge feature.
-So, if you don’t want or need these additional features and want to save 20%, you could go for the 3.0 Plus.
+So, if you don’t want or need these additional features and want to save 20%, consider the 3.0 Plus.

 I do get along better with the Manscaped 4.0 Pro Plus trimming all areas (overall) than I do with the Philips Bodygroom 3000 Series, 5000 Series, and even the Bodygroom 7000 Series.
 Those have other better functions, but definitely not as good as below-the-belt stuff for me.

 If I weren’t running the ShavingAdvisor website and YouTube channel, I’d happily stick with this tool.
-I wouldn’t feel the need to try anything else for quite some time – likely until it eventually stopped working.
+I wouldn’t feel the need to try anything else for quite some time – likely until it stopped working eventually.

 However, because I do run ShavingAdvisor, I’ll be continuously using, testing, and reviewing more trimmers specifically designed for the groin area, so keep an eye out for the links below for those new reviews.